Canterbury travel guide

 Bus

 Several bus lines operate bus routes to Canterbury, including National Express, Megabus and FlixBus.
-From Bristol, the bus ride to Canterbury takes 209 km and will cost you around £3.
-From Nottingham, the ticket costs about £8 for a journey of 225 km.
+From Birmingham, the bus ride to Canterbury takes 209 km and will cost you around £6.
+From Bristol, the ticket costs about £8 for a journey of 225 km.
 The most popular bus station is Canterbury Park and Ride, located 2.4 km from the city centre of Canterbury.
 Canterbury University of Kent is also a commonly used station, and is 2.0 km from the city centre.

 Airports near Canterbury